Fraud attempts are currently underway using fake cheques. These scams follow this pattern:

 - The fraudster asks the seller to send the extra payment to a specific company to cover shipping costs.

 - The cheque the seller received is recognized as fraudulent by the banking institution and the seller is out of pocket for the extra amount and the original item shipped.

 Please do not send money to cover shipping until a deposited cheque has cleared and been approved by the bank.
 Ask your bank for details on this process.
 Please read the safety tips below and report any suspicious activity to our customer service team.

-Being a local community website, we generally recommend that users have their transactions occur in person and with cash, or with PayPal via the Kijiji app.
+Being a local community website, we generally recommend that users have their transactions occur in person and with cash.
+As a safe alternative to carrying cash, consider choosing your preferred third party cashless payment method (at your own discretion).
+Secure cashless payment methods include electronic money transfers (Interac e-transfers).
 However, should you decide to take a cheque for a purchase there are a few things we suggest you keep in mind to keep yourself safe.

 First, ask yourself why a cheque is necessary.
 If the buyer has a long story about why they can’t pick the item up in person we recommend you take a look at the following article to see if anything sounds familiar.
 These are common examples of scams where payment is often needed either by cheque, money order or e-transfer.

 If nothing stands out, and you go ahead with the transaction, here are a few ways you can spot a bad cheque: